ixress/prepress-software-solutions/README.md

 ## 🌟 About iXress

+An alternative option that combines Kodak Preps* and Pandora* in a single program.

 **iXress Prepress Software Suite** redefines prepress layout automation and imposition for modern print production.
 Developed with **30+ years of printing industry experience**, iXress is designed to eliminate traditional operational limits, offering a super-fast, robust, and highly intuitive platform for prepress teams worldwide.

-Whether you are working in **Offset, Flexo, Gravure, Label, Tin/Aluminum, or Digital Printing**, iXress automates your layouts in seconds, preventing expensive misprints and significantly boosting profitability.
+Whether you are working in **Offset, Flexo, Gravure, Screen Printing, Digital & Large‑Format Prepress Industries—covering books, magazines, flat‑work, packaging, labels, credit cards, tin, plastics and aluminum containers, flexible substrates... fast montages, variable‑data projects with integrated color management and secure‑print features.**, iXress automates your layouts in seconds, preventing expensive misprints and significantly boosting profitability.

 ---